 Firstly, you can leave your rice cooking in the background without any input while cooking the rest of your meal.
 This alone makes them a worthwhile addition to any kitchen with lots of rice-based meals being cooked.
 The warming function and timer onboard most of the best models give you even greater freedom.
 Easy to clean and easy to use, these things are also cheap.
 What’s not to love?

 2) What is a fuzzy logic rice cooker?

 These rice cookers have a computer chip on board that helps ensure all kinds of rice are cooked to perfection, with you needing to do little more than push a button.

 3) Can I cook all types of rice in every Japanese rice cooker?

-As long as you keep some simple guidance in mind and you stick with reputable brands, there’s no reason not to find the right cooker for you quickly and easily.
-Choose any of the models we review today and you can buy with your eyes wide open.
-Veer away from this shortlist and you’re still safe: just refer to our buying guide and you’ll have no problems.
+As long as you keep some simple guidelines in mind and stick with reputable brands, there’s no reason not to quickly and easily find the right cooker for you.
+Choose any of the models we review today, and you can buy with your eyes wide open.
+Veer away from this shortlist, and you’re still safe: refer to our buying guide, and you’ll have no problems.